aleph-im/aleph-docs/docs/execution/persistent.md

 ## Conclusion

-In this tutorial, you learned how to create and deploy persistent Virtual Machines on the Aleph.im network.
-You should now have a better understanding of how to use Aleph.im for distributed computing.
+In this tutorial, you learned how to create and deploy persistent Virtual Machines on the aleph.im network.
+You should now have a better understanding of how to use aleph.im for distributed computing.